Kenkoman/B4v21/README.md

 (credit to http://old.block.land/ for the original v8 download!)

 This version of v8 also includes:
-* Script_CustomMS - Allows you to connect and host to the B4v21 master server.
+* Script_CustomMS - Allows you to utilize B4v21 services such as the authentication & master server.
-* Script_AuthFix - Allows you to authenticate with Blockland properly.
 * Client_PreventUpdates - Prevents automatic updates.

 # Instructions